somi019/Aileron-Project-Navigator/README.md

 4. Input your shortcut button's name.
 5. Click Save button
 6. Your new button is now ready for use.

+# Add Paths: Use the UI to add your most-frequented directories.
+# Organize: Label your buttons for quick recognition.
+# Sync & Swap: Use the Save/Load feature to manage multiple .config files for different workflows (e.g., one for Work, one for Personal).

 ---